theirix/ptpimg-uploader/README.md

     python3 ptpimg-uploader.py https://i.imgur.com/eaT6j3X.jpg

 An uploaded URL will be printed to the console.

 If pyperclip python package is installed, the URL will be additionally copied to the clipboard.

+You can specify multiple files and URLs on the command line:

+    python3 ptpimg-uploader.py ~/seed/mytorrent/folder.jpg https://i.imgur.com/eaT6j3X.jpg

+The resulting URLs are printed each on separate line, and copied to your clipboard with newlines in between.